ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-block-storage.md

 2. Provisioned IOPS (io1) - 30 IOPS per GB up to 20,000 IOPS to a maxiuim of 320 MiB/s; Steady consisten IOPS not really a burstable; Use if you are after over 10k IOPS

 3. Magnetic - Cheap and slow EBS volumes can also be Cold HDD (sc1) and Throughput Optimized HDD (st1).
-Can not specify IOPS with this storage type and it is not burstable; not recommended for
+Can not specify IOPS with this storage type and it is not burstable; not recommended for smaller read sizes using random access

 ### Initializing EBS Volumes (pre-warm)